25 Iconic Hamburger Spots You Have to Visit

 22. THE PLANT // SAN FRANCISCO, CALIFORNIA

 There are multiple locations of The Plant around San Fran, and that’s a very good thing.
-The organic café serves delicious organic food, and the Plant Burger might just convert carnivores to consider opting for a more plant-based diet.
+The organic café serves delicious organic food, and the Plant Burger might just convince carnivores to consider opting for a more plant-based diet.
 The veggie burger looks purple thanks to a mixture of beets, lentils, mushrooms, cashews, and bulgur wheat.
 Seasonal local produce (lettuce, tomato, and onions) top the patty, and gluten-free bread is available upon request.

 23. ALL-AMERICAN DRIVE-IN // MASSAPEQUA, NEW YORK